Made in Britain

 Kana and Olive Jennings are two of our homeware brands who make all their pieces by hand in their studios.
 By buying from these brands it helps to support local creatives and fill the market with unique and interesting products.
 There is something charming about imperfection and having a piece which has been visibly made by hand; you can spot the little marks and quirks that makes your piece unique and you know that no two pieces will be the same.
 These ceramics, planters and vases come with a story about who created it and where and this makes for a special addition to any home.

-We have compiled our favorite pieces from a selection of our brands that manufacture in the UK, check it out here.
+Discover our favourite pieces from a selection of our brands that manufacture in the UK...

 Shop the article